 While sardines are impressively nutritious, most people don’t like their stronger fish taste, especially when they come in a tin.
 In today’s recipe, I will show you how to make canned sardine fishcakes, which is one of my favourite ways to enjoy this fish.
+This recipe is gluten-free, Whole30 and Paleo-friendly.

 Ah, sardines!
 Just like with the nutritious liver, you know you should eat more of them but it’s hard to enjoy this fish compared to a more subtle tasting salmon or cod.
 Personally, I don’t mind the strong flavour but I do have a few tricks up my sleeve for how to eat them, such as in my forshmak sardine dip salad or paired with a citrus zucchini salad.